 - the juice of one pink grapefruit

-The elderflower-infused water is now ready to drink, even though at this point its flavor will be decidedly mild.
+Pour the elderflower water into a sterilized glass jar and store in the refrigerator.
+The elderflower-infused water is now ready to drink.
 I filled a few small glasses with my first experiment at floral infused water and added some ice cubes as part of an easy Sunday refreshment.
-If you like, you can do the same.
+The elderflower water keeps well in the refrigerator at least three weeks.

 I like to add fresh lavender or rose petals to the elderflower when serving it as a refreshing drink.
 Drop some fresh raspberries into each glass before serving.
-Another favorite is a slice of pink grapefruit because it is prettier and milder than lemon.
+Another favorite addition is a slice of pink grapefruit (because it is prettier and milder than lemon)

 The name “cordial” not only refers to being generally polite . it also is the name given to a fruit-infused water in the UK and in Australia.
 I quite like the name because it is obviously shorter and more attractive sounding than “infused water”.